haruosuz/DS4GD/2017giga/CaseStudy.md

       plot(x, y, type="b", xlab="Position (bp)", ylab="AT content")
     }

-Do you notice any relationship between the sliding window plot of GC content along the Mycobacterium leprae genome, and the sliding window plot of AT content?
+Use it to make a sliding window plot of AT content along the genome, using a windowsize of 2000 nucleotides.

     par(mfrow=c(2,1))
 	# make a sliding window plot of AT content: